Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Discussion

+\textbf{\textit{Limitations and future work}}.
+This study focused on single-coil acquisitions, which characterize many low-field MRI systems \cite{Arnold2023,Marques2019}, including our 6.5~mT scanner \cite{Sarracanie2015}.
+As single-coil setups permit only moderate acceleration, we limited our analysis to 2$\times$–4$\times$ undersampling.
+Although multi-coil low-field MRI has recently been demonstrated \cite{zhou2022dual}, suitable public datasets are scarce, and extending our work to this setting is left for future research.
+Both unrolled and transformer-based frameworks could be adapted to multi-coil data by treating the coil dimension as additional channels without major architectural changes.

+Public datasets below 0.1~T are especially limited \cite{bell2023sharing}.
+While the 0.3~T M4Raw database \cite{lyu2023m4raw} provides valuable multi-coil data in the mid-field regime, it differs substantially in SNR characteristics from ultra-low field systems, limiting its direct applicability here.
+Our Swin Cascade was trained from scratch, and scaling such models will require larger, standardized datasets matched to the target field strength.

+Future priorities include developing multi-coil ultra-low field systems, expanding public datasets across field strengths, and exploring advanced training strategies—such as denoising-aware loss functions or SNR-conditioned learning \cite{huang2024nila,lin2024zero}—which may be particularly effective for transformer-based architectures.
+Continued refinement of Swin-based and diffusion-driven methods offers a promising route to improving image quality and robustness in portable, low-SNR MRI.

+In summary, this study evaluated classical and deep learning–based reconstruction frameworks for low-field MRI across a range of acceleration factors and SNR levels.
+Unrolled convolutional networks and Swin Cascade transformers showed complementary strengths, with unrolled networks outperforming in ultra-low SNR regimes and transformers excelling at high SNR.
+We also demonstrated the hidden noise problem in low-field MRI, underscoring the need for careful evaluation practices.
+These findings can guide the design of acquisition–reconstruction strategies for faster, higher-quality low-field imaging and support emerging applications such as interventional radiology \cite{CampbellWashburn2019} and MRI-guided radiotherapy \cite{Keall2022,Grover2024}.

-\textbf{General:} The authors thank Nicholas Hindley and Helen Ball for providing valuable feedback on the complete draft of this manuscript.
+\textbf{Acknowledgements:} The authors thank Nicholas Hindley and Helen Ball for providing valuable feedback on a complete draft of this article.

-\textbf{Funding:} D.E.J.W. and T.B. received support from Australian National Health and Medical Research Council Investigator Grants 2017140 and 1194004, respectively.
+\textbf{Funding:} D.E.J.W., J.G. and T.B. received support from Australian National Health and Medical Research Council Investigator Grants 2017140 and 1194004.
+J.G. is supported by an Australian Government Research Training Program scholarship.
 The information, data, or work presented herein was funded in part by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Number DE-AR0000823.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
 M.S.R. acknowledges the gracious support of the Kiyomi and Ed Baird MGH Research Scholar Award.
 T.B. acknowledges the support of a Fulbright Future Scholarship, funded by The Kinghorn Foundation, from the Australian–American Fulbright Commission.
 E.S. is a Horev Fellow and acknowledges the generous support of the Technion's Leaders in Science and Technology program, Zimin Foundation, and Alon Fellowship.

 \textbf{Author contributions:} Conceptualization: DEJW, ES, and MSR.
 Methodology: SSha, NK, SShe, and JG.
 Investigation: SShe, TB, JK, AJS, and MSR.
 Visualization: DEJW, and ES.
 Funding acquisition: DEJW, ES, and MSR.
 Project administration: DEJW, and MSR.
 Supervision: DEJW, ES, and MSR.
 Writing – original draft: DEJW, and ES.
 Writing – review \& editing: All.